CMMC Compliance for Defense Industrial Base (DIB) Contractors: An Accelerated Certification Guide

 - Pre/Post CMMC Assessment consulting work to ensure you are meeting or exceeding CMMC level requirements.

 - Optional MSP/MSSP/compliance monitoring services to take away the burden of data management, security, and compliance monitoring.

-Once you’ve gone through the CMMC compliance process with TekStream, compliance and auditing is ongoing and monitored on an automated basis for each practice and summarized in a centralized auditing dashboard.
+TekStream and Splunk have partnered to bring you the exact solution and expertise you need to make getting – and staying – compliant as seamless as possible.
+Once you’ve gone through CMMC 2.0 with TekStream, compliance and auditing is ongoing and monitored on an automated basis for each practice and summarized in a centralized auditing dashboard.

-It significantly reduces risk of non-compliance and the cost and effort associated with attestation every 3 years.
+It significantly reduces risk of non-compliance and the cost and effort associated with attestation every three years.